 Streamline Donation Collection with our

-Mission Trip Fundraising Websites.
+Mission Trip Fundraising Websites

 Spread the Word!

 The best way to start raising money for your mission trip is by telling people about it.
 Whether you decide to send a letter or simply talk about it with family, friends and neighbors…you can do more by going online.
 Post an announcement on your Facebook page giving friends a link to your personal fundraising page and an opportunity to contribute.
 Reach out to local businesses and ask if you can post flyers on their bulletin boards.
 The church should support members of the congregation as well by not only talking to the congregation about the mission trip, but by helping participants raise funds.
-Church leaders may consider passing an additional donation basket during services to raise funds specific for your mission trip or by providing donation envelopes for people to pick up after Sunday service or during community gatherings.
-Don’t forget to utilize church bulletins, newsletters and the church or organizational website.
+Church leaders may consider passing an additional donation basket during services to raise funds specifically for your mission trip or by providing donation envelopes for people to pick up after Sunday service or during community gatherings.
+Don’t forget to utilize church bulletins, newsletters, and the church or organizational website.

 Organize a Fundraising Event

-If you’re raising money as a group, consider hosting a fundraising event to raise money for you mission trip.
+If you’re raising money as a group, consider hosting a fundraising event to raise money for your mission trip.
 DoJiggy provides many great resources and creative fundraising events ideas as well as tips and guidelines to help you plan them.
 These events can be applied to any community organization looking for fun ways to raise money for their cause.

 Fundraising events will not only raise money for your mission trip but bring your community and congregation closer together.
 Be sure to consider the importance of highlighting your mission and mission-driven fundraising, when selecting a fundraising event.